Kuhn Named 2017 Parker Award Recipient

 As an active member of UKCOP faculty, Dr. Kuhn directed the pediatric pharmacy specialty residency program for 30 years.
 He has worked with over 500 students in the Pharm.D. program, precepted nearly 250 pharmacy residents, and served as Program Director for 40 pediatric specialty residents.
 His focus has been on cystic fibrosis and pediatric drug therapy, for which he has received numerous awards.

 “When you think of excellence in pharmacy, specifically pediatric pharmacy, you immediately think of Bob Kuhn,” said Kip Guy, Dean of the UK College of Pharmacy.
 “His work in and outside the classroom is unparalleled.
 He is passionate about the profession and improving the lives of those who need it the most.
-Dr. Kuhn is beyond deserving of the Paul F. Parker award.”
+Dr. Kuhn is beyond deserving of the Paul F. Parker Award.”

 Dr. Kuhn has been invited to speak both nationally and internationally, giving over 100 presentations on cystic fibrosis throughout his career.
-He was the first pharmacist appointed to the National Cystic Fibrosis Foundation (CFF) Planning Committee for educational programing, and has worked with CFF to recognize and expand the role of the pharmacist in the care of cystic fibrosis.
+He was the first pharmacist appointed to the National Cystic Fibrosis Foundation (CFF) Planning Committee for educational programming and has worked with CFF to recognize and expand the role of the pharmacist in the care of cystic fibrosis.
 He has been active in clinical research for new therapies in cystic fibrosis, and in 2015 was awarded special recognition for his 30 years of patient care for those dealing with cystic fibrosis.

-This year alone, Dr. Kuhn. received fellow status by the American Society of Health System Pharmacists, as well as fellow status in the American College of Clinical Pharmacy (ACCP).
+This year alone, Dr. Kuhn. received fellow status by the American Society of Health-System Pharmacists, as well as fellow status in the American College of Clinical Pharmacy (ACCP).
 He was also given the first Pediatric Achievement Award by the Pediatric PRN at this year’s ACCP meeting.
 In addition, Dr. Kuhn was instrumental in advising a group of UK College of Pharmacy students who went on to win the 2017 Clinical Pharmacy Challenge, a national competition among pharmacy schools, presented by ACCP at their Annual Meeting in Phoenix.

 The Parker Luncheon will be held at 11 a.m.
 Tuesday, December 5 at the Hyatt Regency in Orlando.